Copyright © 2014 by Christian Bergman, All rights reserved.

 Jess waved.
 “See you on Wednesday.”
 She yelled up.
 MAN silently returned the wave.

 Eddy was already in the car.
-Jess opened the door, got in, and put on her seatbelt.
+Jess opened the door, got in, and put on her seatbelt out of force of habit.
 “Let’s get back and start looking at those videos,” Jess said.
 Eddy pushed the start button, backed out the compound, and silently zoomed on to the main road.

 Jess was immediately lost in thought as she began planning the best way to document the Z packs and the pack members.
 She would immediately have Tom and Cindy begin watching all of the security camera videos and documenting the composition of any Z packs they saw.
 They would all need camera gear with them whenever they were outside.
 “Would cell phone cameras be sufficient?” she wondered.
 “What about dashcams?
 Where is the nearest camera shop?
 Electronics shop?
 What was the likelihood that camera gear had been left unplundered?”